Marame/M2Internship_Entity_Resolution/README.md

 # M2Internship_Entity_Resolution

-This project handles prototypesof :
+This project handles prototypes of :
  - Vector space Model : term vector model, which is an algebraic model for representing text documents  as vectors of identifiers, such as, for example, index terms.
 It is used in information filtering, information retrieval, indexing and relevancy rankings.